Learn About EZID

 • EZID is also linked to Crossref, a huge benefit for UC's non-profit open-access publishers that want CrossRef services for their journals.

-• The data management plan will save you time and resources in the long run and ensure that the data will be usable in the future.
+• Using identifiers and data management plans, such as those provided by the DMP Tool, will save you time and resources in the long run.
+This planning helps to ensure that your data will be usable and discoverable in the future and complies with funder requirements.

 • EZID services can help.
 Contact your university library and ask for EZID.